Artificial Respiration

 Key Methods of Artificial Respiration

-• An emergency technique where a rescuer breathes into the victim's mouth to inflate their lungs, providing them with oxygen.
+• An emergency technique where a rescuer breathes into the victim’s mouth, inflating their lungs with oxygen.

 • Procedure: The rescuer first checks for airway obstructions and may use the head-tilt, chin-lift maneuver to open the airway before giving breaths.